The Big Review: American Express Platinum Card

 - Annual Fee: $1,450

 - Additional Cardholder Fee: $0

-- To receive the bonus points offer, you must apply online and spend $3000 in the first 3 months of Card Membership
+- To receive the bonus points offer, you must apply by 28 August 2019 and meet the minimum spend criteria – that’s 50,000 points for each month you spend $1,500 in the first 3 months

 - To be eligible for this offer, you must be a new cardholder.
 If you currently hold, or have previously held an American Express card (not including bank-issued American Express cards) in the past 18 months, you are ineligible for the offer.

 Designed for frequent travellers who want exceptional extras, the American Express Platinum Card is a rewards card with a high earn rate and an almost dizzying selection of features.
 If you are searching for a card that gives you more bang for your buck – and you don’t mind paying out a buck or two for the outstanding rewards it offers – this could be the perfect card for you.

 Expect high-end features, such as membership to exclusive hotel loyalty programs, Travel Credit and premium digital access to the AFR, while enjoying a high earn rate on everyday spending.
 And if that wasn’t enough, as long as you meet the minimum spend, you can take home up to 150,000 bonus Membership Rewards points, which is more than enough to fly you from Sydney to London and back.

 With the basics covered, it’s time to dig a little deeper into what’s on offer with the American Express Platinum Card, so you can decide whether this card is right for you.